-□ Carefully Review the "Welcome To Camp" materials. □ Complete and sign the "Get To Know Me" form and mail a copy to Camp Hanover (or provide the information online). □ Complete and sign the Health History form and mail a copy to Camp Hanover (or provide the information online). □ Have a Healthcare Provider complete and sign the Health Exam form. □ Complete and sign the Release & Participant Agreement. □ Photocopy both sides of your Health Insurance Card. □ Pay your camp fee balance by June 15th On Check-In Day Before You Leave Home, be sure: □ Your child's clothes are labeled and packed securely.
-Did you remember to pack rain gear? □ You have the Health Exam Form, Release & Participant Agreement with you. □ You have the "Get To Know Me" form and Health History with you (unless you provided the information online). □ Medications are in the original labeled containers and readily accessible to turn in once you arrive. □ To wear comfortable shoes.
-There is a short walk from the Check-In Area to where your child will stay during their time at camp. □ To bring an umbrella if it looks like it will be a rainy Check-In day. □ You know your way to Camp Hanover or have a copy of the Driving Directions from our website printed out and handy.
-Check-In is from 3:30pm to 5:00pm for camps that start on Sunday.
-Check-In is from 9:00am - 10:00am for camps that start on Thursday. □ Park your car in front of Wise Lodge. □ Deposit your luggage in the Luggage Drop-Off Area.
-We'll deliver the luggage for you to your cabin or longhouse. □ Make your way to the Check-In Area to learn who your counselors are, what group you are in, and where you will stay. □ At Check-In, review the Health History with the Healthcare Staff and turn in any medications. □ Walk to your camper's cabin or longhouse and meet the counselors.
-Inform the counselors of any additional helpful information. □ Give your camper a hug, say "Goodbye!" and have a safe ride home.
-When Camp Ends □ Plan to arrive at camp between 9:00am and 9:30am to pick up your camper. □ Park your car in front of Wise Lodge. □ Have identification with you to verify that you are one of the approved persons who has permission to pick up the camper. □ Sign your camper out with his or her counselors.
-Retrieve any medications turned in during check-in from the Healthcare Staff.
-Check the Lost and Found for any misplaced items.
-Retrieve your child's luggage from the Luggage Drop Area.
-Be sure you have everything you came with.
-Listen with interest and ask lots of questions on the way home and afterwards about your child's camp experience.
+- □ Carefully Review the "Welcome To Camp" materials. - □ Complete and submit "Get To Know Me" forms - □ Complete and submit the Health History form. - □ Have a Healthcare Provider complete and sign the Health Exam form. - Complete and submit Parent/Guardian Release. - Dependence of the provided of the second sec - D Pay your camp fee balance within 10 days of the start of the camp session

+On Check-In Day

+Before You Leave Home, be sure:

+- □ Your child's clothes are labeled and packed securely.
+Did you remember to pack rain gear? - □ You have the Health Exam Form with you. - □ You have the "Get To Know Me" form and Health History with you (unless you provided the information online). - D Medications are in the original labeled containers and readily accessible to turn in once you arrive. - To wear comfortable shoes.
+There is a short walk from the Check-In Area to where your child will stay during their time at camp. - □ To bring an umbrella if it looks like it will be a rainy Check-In day. - Source of the Driving Directions from our website printed out and handy.

+Check-In is from 3:00pm to 5:00pm for camps that start on Sunday.
+You will be sent a check-in time the week before your child's session begins.
+Check-In is from 9:00am - 10:00am for camps that start on Thursday.

+- Pull in to Camp Hanover's Welcome Center for a health screening and lice check. - Area to learn who your counselors are, what group you are in, and where you will stay. - Proceed to the Health Center area, review the Health History with the Healthcare Staff and turn in any medications. - Pull up to the Luggage Drop-Off Area where out staff will unload for you.
+We'll deliver the luggage for you to your cabin or longhouse - A Make your way to the large pavilion, give your camper a hug, say "Goodbye!" and have a safe ride home.

+When Camp Ends

+- Plan to arrive at camp at 9:00am to pick up your camper. - □ Follow signs to the camper pick-up area. - □ Retrieve any medications turned in during check-in from the Healthcare Staff. - Pull up to your camper's group, we'll load the luggage for you. - Have identification with you to verify that you are one of the approved persons who has permission to pick up the camper. - Given that the second s - □ Check the Lost and Found for any misplaced items. - Listen with interest and ask lots of questions on the way home and afterwards about your child's camp experience.
 Search for improvements in behavior or attitudes, new talents, and a new awareness of Christian life.
 You have a wonderful opportunity to nurture the "seeds" that have been planted.

+Camp Hanover is a Ministry Partner of the Presbytery of the James, Presbyterian Church (U.S.A)

+Our Mission is to provide a place apart for renewal and growth in an environment of Christian hospitality

+3163 Parsleys Mill Road Techanicsville, Virginia Techanicsville, Virginia Science (804) 779-2811 Techanicsville, Virginia Scie